 In PFM mode, the normal comparator is used to regulate the output voltage.
 If the output voltage falls below the Vref level, comparator is activated and triggers the DPWM to start a switching cycle.
-When the high side FET is turned on, the inductor current ramps up which charges up the output capacitors and increasing their voltage.
+When the high side FET is turned on, the inductor current ramps up which charges up the output capacitors and increases their voltage.
 After the completion of the high side and low side on-times, the lower FET is turned off to inhibit any inductor reverse current flow.
-The load current then discharges the output capacitors until the output voltage falls below Vref and the normal comparator is activated this then triggers the DPWM to start the next switching cycle.
-The time from the end of the switching cycle to the next trigger is referred to as the dead zone.
-This PFM methodology ensures output voltage ripple does not increase from PWM to PFM.

-When PFM mode is initially entered the switching duty cycle is the same that it was in PWM mode.
-The cause the inductor ripple current to be the same level that it was in PWM mode.
+The load current then discharges the output capacitors until the output voltage falls below Vref and the normal comparator is activated.
+This triggers the DPWM to start the next switching cycle.
+The time from the end of the switching cycle to the next trigger is referred to as the When PFM mode is initially dead zone. entered the switching duty cycle is equal to the steady-state PWM duty cycle.
+This will cause the inductor ripple current to be at the same level that it was in PWM mode.
 During operation the PFM duty cycle is calculated based on the ratio of the output voltage to VCC.
+This method ensures that the output voltage ripple is well controlled and is much lower than in other architectures which use a "burst" methodology.

-If the output voltage ever goes outside the high/low windows, PFM mode is exited and the PWM loop is reactivated.
+If the output voltage goes outside the high/low windows, PFM mode is exited and the PWM loop is reactivated.

-Although the PFM mode does a good job in improving efficiency at light load, at very light loads the dead zone time can increase to the point where the switching frequency can enter the audio hearing range.
+Although the PFM mode is effective at improving efficiency at light load, at very light loads the dead zone time can increase to the point where the switching frequency can enter the audio hearing range.
 When this happens some components, like the output inductor and ceramic capacitors, can emit audible noise.
-The amplitude of the noise depends mostly on the board design and on the manufacturer and construction details of the components.
+The amplitude of the noise depends mainly on the board design and on the manufacturer and construction details of the components.
 Proper selection of components can reduce the sound to very low levels.
 In general Ultrasonic Mode is not used unless required as it reduces light load efficiency.